mac2503/mac2503/README.md

 ### Hi there, I'm Mahek Khowala 👋

 I am a web developer.
 I am passionate to learn and build new things and have keen interest in Machine Learning, Artificial Intelligence, Data Science and UI/UX designing.
-I'm currently pursuing B.E. in Computer Engineering at [Thapar Institiute of Engineering & Technology](http://www.thapar.edu/)
+I'm currently pursuing B.E. in Computer Engineering from [Thapar Institiute of Engineering & Technology](http://www.thapar.edu/).

 ## About Me